dprushi59/AnimeFaces/README.md

 # Progress
 <img src="assets/training-progress.gif">

-# Requirements ✅
-- ###### python 3.8.5
-- ###### Anaconda 4.9.2+

-Note: for running on a GPU instance you will require to download the respective CUDA and cuDNN (if the GPU present is CUDA compatible) versions to work with tensorflow.
-CUDA compatibility can be checked [here](https://developer.nvidia.com/cuda-gpus)

-# Instructions 📝 (For testing on CPU)
-- Clone the repository
-- Download the dataset from [here](https://www.kaggle.com/soumikrakshit/anime-faces) into the same directory as the cloned repo (only required if training from scratch)
 - Download the trained weights from [here](https://drive.google.com/drive/folders/1WesJlksOcDhGqwtNJhHKZhN1ehJtZZt4?usp=sharing) for testing
-- Open anaconda prompt and cd into the repo
-- Run `conda env create -f environment.yml`
-- Run `conda activate DCGAN`
-- Run `python -m ipykernel install --user --name=DCGAN` to list it in the jupyter notebook's kernels.
-(Run `conda install -c anaconda ipykernel` in case ipykernel not installed)
-- Run `jupyter notebook` and make sure you are using the kernel 'DCGAN'
-- Run the notebook `DCGAN.ipynb`

 Note: It is advised to train the model on a GPU.
 Training on a CPU can be time consuming.